15 min read

 Budget somewhere between fifty and two hundred dollars monthly, depending on your animal's size and needs.
 Emergency vet bills can easily hit five hundred to a thousand dollars for serious issues.
 Factor these costs into your college budget before committing to keeping an ESA on campus.

-Your school can refuse your ESA request if the animal poses a direct threat to the health or safety of others.
+Your college can refuse your ESA request if the animal poses a direct threat to the health or safety of others.
 This includes documented aggressive behavior or animals with communicable diseases.
 If the animal causes or would cause substantial property damage beyond normal expectations, denial is justified.

 Lacking proper documentation from a licensed mental health provider is a common reason for denial.
 Your provider must have an established therapeutic relationship with you, not just a single consultation for an ESA letter.
-If your requested accommodation would fundamentally alter the nature of the housing program or create undue financial burden, the school can deny it.
+If your requested accommodation would fundamentally alter the nature of the housing program or create undue financial burden, the college can deny it.

 However, "I don't like animals" from housing staff isn't a valid ground for denial.
 Personal preferences don't override your legal rights under the Fair Housing Act.
 If you believe your request was unfairly denied, you can appeal through your disability services office or file a complaint with the Department of Housing and Urban Development.

 Complications arise when your roommate has severe allergies to your type of ESA.
 Both students have legitimate disability accommodations that deserve respect.
-Schools must balance these competing needs fairly without automatically favoring one student over the other.

 Solutions might include providing HEPA air filters to reduce allergens in the room.
 Adjusting room assignments so both students can live comfortably is another option.
 Creating pet-free zones in shared apartments while allowing ESA access to the owner's bedroom can work.
 Neither student should automatically bear the burden of moving or losing their accommodation.